 You didn’t need to be completely closed in order to qualify.
-If you were partially suspended, that can still count.
+If you partially suspended operations, that can still count.
 Generally, companies that fall into one of the following groups during 2020 and/or 2021 are most likely eligible for the tax credit:

-- You experienced a full or partial suspension of operations because government orders related to COVID-19 resulted in reduced commerce.
+- You experienced a full or partial suspension of operations because of government orders related to COVID-19.
 In this case, the tax credit applies only to the period of time the suspension was experienced.

 - You experienced a significant decline in gross receipts during the calendar quarter.
 For the purposes of the tax credit, “significant decline” is defined as a 20% reduction of revenue as compared to the same quarter in 2019.

 Our employees worked from home, does that count?

 Working from home is not enough by itself to make your company eligible for ERC, but that doesn’t mean you may not qualify otherwise.
 In this situation, you may qualify due to a reduction of revenue.
 For this reason, you may want to have a professional help determine eligibility and help with the calculations.

 My business is an essential business, can I still qualify for ERC?